 - 1323 (BCIS 1305) Introduction to Microcomputer Applications.
 (3-0) An examination of technical and non-technical aspects of microcomputer systems with emphasis on applications software and its relationship with computer hardware.
-Various applications software including word processing, electronic spreadsheets, database management systems, graphics, and data communications will be covered.
-Cannot be applied toward the CIS major. - 2324 Business Application Programming I. (3-0) An introduction to application program development to include requirement analysis, design, implementation, and testing.
+Various applications software including word processing, electronic spreadsheets, database management systems, graphics, and data communications will be covered. - 2324 (BCIS 2316) Visual Programming I. (3-0) An introduction to application program development to include requirement analysis, design, implementation, and testing.
 A blend of structured and object-oriented concepts is used to form solutions to business problems using a visual programming language.
 Prerequisite: CIS 1323. - 2389 Business Application Programming II.
 (3-0) This course introduces fundamental concepts of object-oriented programming and develops program design and implementation skills through use of an object-oriented programming language.
-Prerequisite: CIS 2324 with a grade of "C" or higher. - 3317 Global Information Technology.
+Prerequisite: CIS 2324. - 3317 E-Business.
 (3-0) Explores the constantly changing world of e-Business from an international perspective.
-This course will emphasize e-Business challenges and opportunities in the worldwide marketplace, while focusing on global issues of management, implementation, and integration of IT resources. - 3325 Advanced Visual Programming.
+This course will emphasize e-Business challenges and opportunities in the worldwide marketplace, while focusing on global issues of management, implementation, and integration of IT resources.
+Does not count for CIS advanced elective credit. - 3325 Visual Programming II.
 (3-0) Advanced visual programming course covering topics such as OLE, ActiveX server, and data aware controls will be explored.
 In addition, students will be taught to take advantage of Windows API through dynamic link libraries (DLL) and custom controls.
-Prerequisite: CIS 2324 with a grade of "C" or higher. - 3370 Management Information Systems.
-(3-0) A framework for the understanding of the role of Management Information Systems in organizations.
-The course includes related terminology and concepts, organizational information requirements and database and systems development principles.
-The objective is to prepare students to understand, evaluate, and appreciate the role of management information systems in today's business world, primarily from an end-user, managerial perspective. - 3372 Database Management and Retrieval.
+Prerequisite: CIS 2324 with a grade of "C" or higher. - 3372 Database Management and Retrieval.
 (3-0) Concepts and methods in design, establishment, and maintenance of the database for a management information system.
 Included are one-way lists, two-way lists, circular lists, trees, queues, tables, stacks, and directories.
 Emphasis is on construction of file organizations and retrieval methods for accessing the database.
-Prerequisite: CIS 2389 with a grade of "C" or higher. - (WI) 3374 System Analysis & Design.
+Prerequisite: CIS 3325. - (WI) 3374 System Analysis & Design.
 (3-0) The analysis and general design phases of the system development life cycle are reviewed.
-Emphasis on techniques and tools for determining systems requirements that lead to the development of logical design models using structured and object-oriented methodologies.
-Prerequisite: CIS 2324 with a grade of "C" or higher. - 3375 File Processing with COBOL.
+Emphasis on techniques and tools for determining systems requirements that lead to the development of logical design models using structured and object-oriented methodologies. - 3375 File Processing with COBOL.
 (3-0) Basic features of the COBOL language.
 Emphasis is on structured program development and file processing.
 Topics include file processing, sort feature, and subprograms.
-Prerequisite: CIS 2389 with a grade of "C" or higher. - 3380 Personal Productivity and Information Technology.
-(3-0) Students will extend their ability to use integrated software applications effectively.
-The course will focus on applying Information and Internet Technologies that span normal business functions for the development and implementation of solutions to managerial problems.
-The use of Workgroup Information Systems will be stressed.
-Prerequisites: CIS 1323; MATH 1319; QMST 2333.
+Prerequisite: CIS 3325. - 3380 Enterprise Information Technology and Business Intelligence.
+(3-0) Students will extend their ability to effectively use integrated software applications to identify and provide access to various information sources.
+The course will focus on applying information and Internet Technologies that span normal business functions for the development and implementation of solutions to managerial problems.
+Prerequisites: CIS 1323, MATH 1329, and QMST 2333.